syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.NETCORE/modal.md

 ---
 layout: post
-title: Modal with ##Platform_Name## SpeedDial Control | Syncfusion
+title: Modal in ##Platform_Name## SpeedDial Control | Syncfusion
-description: Checkout and learn about modal with ##Platform_Name## SpeedDial control of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn about how to use modal in ##Platform_Name## SpeedDial control of Syncfusion Essential JS 2 and more details.
 platform: ej2-asp-core-mvc
 control: Modal
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Modal in ASP.NET Core SpeedDial
+# Modal in ASP.NET Core SpeedDial Control

-You can use the [`modal`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_IsModal) property to set the Speed Dial as modal which adds an overlay to prevent the background interaction.
+You can use the [modal](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Modal) property to set the Speed Dial as modal which adds an overlay to prevent the background interaction.

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}